guochen-code/Hands-on-Machine-Learning/llm_neuron_and_layer.md

 ## From Dot Products to Matrix Multiply

-For matrix multiply to equal running all dot products at once, **each neuron's weights must occupy one column** in the matrix at multiply time:
+For matrix multiply to equal running all dot products at once, **each neuron's weights must occupy one column** in the matrix at multiply time.
+This is the only constraint — everything else follows from it.

 ```
 x (3,) @ W (3,4):